ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 This codesandbox is the base for the next steps.<br/>

 ### 1. NoTodos
-The first requirement is simple: When there are no todos, #main and #footer should be hidden.
+The first requirement is simple: When there are no todos, #main and #footer should be hidden.<br/>
 This requirement can be translated into this [generator function](https://codeburst.io/understanding-generators-in-es6-javascript-with-examples-6728834016d5):
 ```ts
 function* noTodosWillHideHeaderAndFooter(this: ThreadContext, itemCount) {